Counseling 21: Practicum II

 EVALUATION AND GRADING

 Active participation in the 4 lectures (each 1.5 hours).
-Students are expected to engage in discussion about case vignettes, therapeutic interventions, ethical dilemmas in the counseling relationship, and actively participate in role play.
+Students are expected to engage in discussion about case vignettes, therapeutic interventions, ethical dilemmas in the counseling relationship, and actively participate in role-playing.
 Maintain respect towards peers and the instructor.
-Students will participate in the practice of counseling skills and case conceptualization in a safe, confidential, culturally competent environment.
-(30% of Final Grade)
+Students will participate in the practice of counseling skills and case conceptualization in a safe, confidential, culturally competent environment. *Please notify the Professor of any scheduled absence, leaving FMP early

-Please complete 1-2 page paper stating your goals for your practicum experience.
+Please complete this paper stating your goals for your FMP Practicum II experience.

 Think about your strengths as well as areas you plan to grow in this semester (i.e., using reflection of feelings, dealing with termination, etc.).